Install Free

 Prerequisites

-How to display injection vulnerabilities
+How to display taint vulnerabilities

 2. In the standard VS Code Panel below the editor region, select the PROBLEMS panel.

-How to fix your injection vulnerabilities
+How to fix your taint vulnerabilities

-Because the detection of injection vulnerabilities requires that you are run in Connected Mode, any changes you make to the code must be resolved by your SonarQube (Server, Cloud) instance.
-Here are two options to resolve injection vulnerabilities displayed by SonarQube for IDE:
+Because the detection of taint vulnerabilities requires that you run in connected mode, any changes you make to the code must be analyzed by your instance of SonarQube (Server, Cloud).
+Here are two options to resolve taint vulnerabilities displayed by SonarQube for IDE:

-• If you fix the issue locally, commit your code to the server and rerun the analysis on SonarQube (Server, Cloud).
-The new status (of the issue) will show up automatically in your local analysis.
+• After you fix the taint vulnerability in your IDE, commit your code to the server and rerun the analysis on SonarQube (Server, Cloud).
+The new status (of the vulnerability) will be reflected in your IDE.

-• If you go to the issue in SonarQube (Server, Cloud) and mark it as fixed, false positive, or won’t fix, in less than 1 minute, the new status will be updated locally.
+• Go to the issue in SonarQube (Server, Cloud) and mark it as Accept or False positive.
+The new status will be updated locally in less than one minute.

 Was this page helpful?

-© 2008-2024 SonarSource SA.
+© 2008-2025 SonarSource SA.
 All rights reserved.
 SONAR, SONARSOURCE, SONARQUBE, and CLEAN AS YOU CODE are trademarks of SonarSource SA.

 Creative Commons License